 If the NARB Chair grants a challenger's request to appeal, under Section 5.2(B), the advertiser may appeal any additional issues considered by NAD that have not been appealed by the challenger, notwithstanding that its time to file an appeal as of right has expired.
-The challenger or advertiser may exercise the right to appeal under this paragraph by submitting a letter through the online portal (https://portal.bbbnp.org) to the NARB at the address listed in Section 5.2(B), requesting the appeal and specifying the additional issues it wishes to appeal.
+The challenger or advertiser may exercise the right to appeal under this paragraph by submitting a letter through the online portal (https://portal.bbbnp.org/) to the NARB at the address listed in Section 5.2(B), requesting the appeal and specifying the additional issues it wishes to appeal.

-The cross-appellant shall pay a filing fee by electronic payment in the amount of (a) \$27,000 if the cross-appellant is a National Partner or (b) \$33,750 if the cross-appellant is not a National Partner.
+The cross-appellant shall pay a filing fee by electronic payment in the amount of (a) \$27,000 if the cross-appellant is a National Partner for a Standard Track Appeal; (b) \$33,750 if the cross-appellant is not a National Partner for a Standard Track appeal; (c) \$30,800 if the cross-appellant is a National Partner for a